turkraft/springfilter/README.md

 </table>

 ## Configuration
-You can change the date formats as shown below.

 ### Date format
 You are able to change the date format by setting the static formatters inside the `FilterParameters` class.
 You may see below the default patterns and how you can set them with properties: